TOMMY WISEAU 💖

 I have always loved and admired Tommy Wiseau

-In college, my friend Carleigh showed me his cinematic masterpiece, The Room, which instantly became the most influential movie to my artistry.
+In college, my friend Carleigh showed me his cinematic masterpiece, The Room, which became influential to my artistry.

-I have consistently been impressed by his ability to stand by his choices, no matter how many people tell him he is wrong.
+I have consistently been impressed by Tommy’s ability to stand by his choices, no matter how many people tell him he is wrong.

 I needed to learn his secret to his confidence.